nachonavarro/Pages/README.md

 ### How it works

-`Pages` uses a [function builder](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md) to accomplish a SwiftUI feel to using a `UIPageViewController` under the hood.
+`Pages` uses a [function builder](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md) to accomplish a SwiftUI feel while using a `UIPageViewController` under the hood.
 As in `VStack` or `HStack`, the current limit of pages to add in a static way using the `Pages` view is 10.
 If more are needed use a `ModelPages` instead.
 The `Pages` view will take up all the available space it is given.

 > Note: The `Pages` view needs more than one page.
 Otherwise the compiler treats what's inside `Pages` as [a closure](https://stackoverflow.com/questions/58409839/function-builder-not-working-when-only-one-value).